 Venus dazzles before dawn on the 23rd at its Greatest Western Elongation.

 The Orionids Meteor Shower on the 21st and 22nd, remnants of Halley’s Comet, will light up the night.
-The highlight is the 28th, with a Full Hunter’s Moon, followed by a partial lunar eclipse visible across Europe, Asia, Africa, and western Australia.
-Grab your gear; the cosmos awaits your lens!
+Furthermore, the highlight of the month is the 28th, with a Full Hunter’s Moon, followed by a partial lunar eclipse visible across Europe, Asia, Africa, and western Australia.
+So, grab your gear; the cosmos awaits your lens!